How do I size my computer for recording?

 Does the video card matter for recording audio?

 For this example, we will start with the video card.
 It’s really simple here.
-The video card means nothing for the most part when recording audio.
+The video card means nothing mostly when recording audio.
 What do I mean it means nothing?
-Well from a Slick Audio Computer you can expect that our base video cards are capable of controlling up to four 4k monitors.
-(Yes you heard that right (4) 4k monitors).
+Well, from a Slick Audio Computer you can expect that our base video cards can control up to four 4k monitors.
+(Yes, you heard that right (4) 4k monitors).
 That’s why I’m saying it may matter in some other manufacturers’ computers, not Slick Audio Computers.
-Now in addition to Audio Production, you’re getting into video production.
+Now besides Audio Production, you’re getting into video production.
 Well, that’s where the game changes.
 So the base card we use is capable of doing video production without a problem.

 Like anything performance, in particular, rendering times will vary depending on the capacity of the video card.
 The more basic cards are where you’re going to feel the pain if you will.
 This meaning it’s going to be slower on that base video card.
 So as you move up the chain you’re basically taking rendering times and of course towards the end the number of monitors.
 You know up to potentially six monitors you can control with just a single card.
 So that’s it for video cards that’s all it’s doing for you it’s doing nothing for audio.

 Now let’s move to the two monster factors that give a lot of misunderstanding out there.
 Which is CPU and Memory.
 Often when talking with someone looking to get a computer for recording, they almost always say “I need more cores“!
 I can’t begin to tell you how many times every week I hear it, and drives me insane.